msiemens/PyGitUp/README.rst

 ~~~~~~~~~~~~~~

 - ``git-up.updates.check [*true*|false]:`` When running ``git up --version``,
   it shows the version number and checks for updates.
-If you nevertheless
+If you feel
-  feel uncomfortable with it, just set it to ``false`` to turn off the checks.
+  uncomfortable with it, just set it to ``false`` to turn off the checks.

 Credits
 -------